ampaullee/app-dev/README.md

 <li>Phoebe Buffay (played by Lisa Kudrow)</li>
 </ul>

+# Popularity and Legacy
+Friends became a massive cultural phenomenon, praised for its ensemble cast, humor, and the chemistry between the main characters.
+It has remained a fan favorite even after its original run, thanks to its availability on streaming platforms and its widespread syndication.

 # Favorite Elements
 The Chemistry Between the Main Characters
 Iconic Catchphrases
 Humor and Sarcasm